-Typically the Chinese dress more conservatively than in western countries.
-To avoid offending anyone, consider staying away from revealing clothing such as tank tops, shirts with low necklines or very short skirts or shorts.
+Typically the Chinese dress more conservatively than do people in western countries.
+To avoid offending anyone, consider staying away from revealing clothing such as tank tops, blouses with low necklines or very short skirts or shorts.
 Long pants, long skirts, and short sleeve blouses are all perfectly acceptable.

 Jeans are not commonly worn, so they will make you stand out as a tourist, but don’t worry, your face will make you stand out even more.

 And here are a few things you should bring with you…

 - Cash – many restaurants or stores do not accept credit cards (especially the foreign ones).

 - Toiletries such as deodorant, hand sanitizer and earplugs for use while sleeping.
 These are sometimes hard to come by in China.

 - Small gifts such as stickers or postcards are great ways to start conversations and make friends with local people (especially the young ones).
 People in rural areas are especially hospitable, so you might want to have some gifts from your home country to thank them for their help, or a dinner (it’s very common to get invited).

 Above all, I recommend packing as lightly as possible!
 Especially since you may decide to do a bit of shopping… because you’ll find everything from street markets to department stores.

 You’ll find ‘brand name’ clothing is cheaper than in western countries, but don’t be surprised if the items are knock-offs.